joepetrillo/eleventy-personal-site/src/blog/building-my-pc.md

 ### Why?

 I played a lot of video games and watched a lot of YouTube in middle school.
 At the time, I had no idea that games even existed on PC and thought they were only on console.
-YouTube proved me wrong and exposed me to so many games that were not available to me.
+YouTube proved me wrong and exposed me to so many new games I had never heard of.

 The two channels I remember watching the most included FRANKIEonPC (formerly FRANKIEonPCin1080p when 1080p was a big deal) and SeaNanners.
 Frankie had a [series that started in 2012](https://www.youtube.com/watch?v=gPJ37khFJWI&list=PLuMTZBpxpB0cB3p3ewQT3KTdZ6szpBYSZ) where he played Arma 2: DayZ Mod.
 SeaNanners played a lot of [The Hidden](https://www.youtube.com/watch?v=FDQx-guzx2s) and [Garrys Mod](https://www.youtube.com/watch?v=637lBUlLSF0), all of which were not available on console.